oneapi-src/oneDNN/doc/advanced/design/understanding_memory_formats.md

 Some pitfalls of the given approach:

-- To keep *padded data are zeros* invariant, dnnl_memory_set_data_handle() and dnnl::memory::set_data_handle() physically add zeros whenever the user attaches a pointer to a memory that uses zero padding.
-That might affect performance if too many unnecessary calls to these functions are made.
-We might consider extending our API in the future to allow attaching pointers without subsequent initialization with zeros if the user can guarantee that the padding is already filled correctly.

 - The memory size required to keep the data cannot be computed by the formula `sizeof(data_type) * N * C * H * W` anymore.
 The actual size should always be queried via dnnl_memory_desc_get_size() in C and dnnl::memory::desc::get_size() in C++.

-- Element-wise operations that are implemented in the user's code and directly operate on oneDNN blocked layout like this:
+- The actual zero-padding of oneDNN memory objects happen inside the primitive execution functions in order to minimize its performance impact.
+The current convention is that a primitive execution can assume its inputs are properly zero padded, and should guarantee its outputs are properly zero padded.
+If a user implements custom kernels on oneDNN blocked memory objects, then they should respect this convention.
+In particular, element-wise operations that are implemented in the user's code and directly operate on oneDNN blocked layout like this:
   ~~~
       for (int e = 0; e < phys_size; ++e)
           x[e] = eltwise_op(x[e])